snyball/spaik/README.md

     }
 }

-// Join with the VM on the same thread again let mut vm = vm.join();
+// Join with the VM on the same thread again, turning the SpaikPlug handle
+// back into a Spaik.
+let mut vm = vm.join();
 let glob: i32 = vm.eval("*global*").unwrap();
 ```